Beagle History/Origin

 Beagles have distinctive facial features, including expressive eyes that convey intelligence and warmth.
 Their long floppy ears hang low and frame their face, enhancing their sense of charm and character.

-They have a strong, square muzzle with a well-defined stop and a black nose that is highly sensitive to scents.
+These purebred dogs have a strong, square muzzle with a well-defined stop and a black nose that is highly sensitive to scents.
 Their neck is muscular and slightly arched, flowing seamlessly into their compact body.

 This is a small to medium-sized dog breed with a sturdy build.
 They typically weigh between 20 to 25 pounds, with males being slightly larger and heavier than females.
 The average Beagle’s height ranges from 13 inches to 15 inches.